 My mistakes also apparently lead him to inexplicably strip off his “accoutrements.”
 You mis-conjugate a few verbs, and the damn bird starts taking off all his clothes.
 It’s weird.
 It’s possible Gustave has some deep-seated psychological issues he will slowly start sharing with me as our lessons continue.
 It could get super awk.

-I’ve also decided to take Pancake along on my linguistic journey, because I think they eat a lot of rabbits in France, so if she every gets bunnynapped by a gang of Frenchman, perhaps they will have mercy and not cook her if she can speak their language.
+I’ve also decided to take Pancake along on my linguistic journey, because I think they eat a lot of rabbits in France, so if she every gets bunnynapped by a gang of Frenchmen, perhaps they will have mercy and not cook her if she can speak their language.
 Plus, who in their right mind would cook a magical talking rabbit?
 Not even the French.

 In fact, she can already say “Je m’appelle Le Crepe!”
 Well, I can say it in a voice imitating what I think hers would sound like if she could talk, which is pretty much the same thing.
 Viva Le Crepe!